bekriebel/fvtt-module-avclient-livekit/README.md

 A replacement for the native SimplePeer / EasyRTC A/V client in FoundryVTT.
 The module uses [LiveKit](https://livekit.io/) platform to provide Audio & Video communication between players.

-**Note:** _At the moment there is no public LiveKit signalling server.
-You must configure a custom signalling server under Audio/Video communication._
+**Note:** _At the moment there are no public LiveKit servers.
+You must configure a custom signalling server under Audio/Video communication or use one of the following options:_

-I am providing access to a LiveKit server cluster that I am maintaining to anyone who subscribes to my [Patreon](https://www.patreon.com/bekit) at at least a $5 per month level.
-If there is interest, I will look into providing other forms of payment for this, but I will need to charge a fee to help pay for the infrastructure and my time to maintain it.
+[At the Tavern](https://tavern.at) is providing access to a multi-region LiveKit server cluster that we maintain to anyone who subscribes to our [Patreon](https://www.patreon.com/bekit) at at least a $5 USD per month level.
+The fee is used to cover the cost of the server cluster and contribute toward further development of this module.

+[Forge](https://forge-vtt.com/) users can make use of the Forge's LiveKit servers with no additional configuration required.

 ## Installation